 Our interest in a query does not mean that the piece will be published on France Revisited since the decision to publish can be made only on the basis of a final piece, unless we have already worked with you.

 Your first correspondence with us should contain no attachments.
 All text should be included in the body of the e-mail.
 File attachments will not be opened unless we have requested that they be sent.

-Please note if you have any images to accompany your article.
+Please note in your query if you have your own images to accompany your article.
 It isn’t necessary to send them until requested.